markdegrootnl/unifi-protect-arm64/README.md

 ## Issues with remote access

 There is a known issue that remote access to your UNVR (via the Ubnt cloud) will not work with the console unless the primary network interface is named `enp0s2`.
-To achieve this on a Raspberry Pi 4, create the `/etc/systemd/network/99-enp0s2.link` file with the below content, replacing `xx:xx:xx:xx:xx:xx` with your actual MAC address, and then reboot.
+To achieve this on a Raspberry Pi 4, create the `/etc/systemd/network/99-enp0s2.link` file with the below content, replacing `xx:xx:xx:xx:xx:xx` with your actual MAC address, run `sudo update-initramfs -u` and then reboot.

 ```
 [Match]